sushiroll4093/clone/Troubleshooting.md

 ```

 Accessing a Rails console gives you unprecedented control over Canvas' inner workings.
 Be sure you know what you're doing.

+### I get this error message during install: `uninitialized constant Rake::DSL`

+If you get this error while following the quick start guides, you may need to use the version of rake installed into your gems folder.
+Replace all instances of `rake` on the console with `$GEM_HOME/bin/rake`